EARTH DAY SHOUTOUT: Let’s Act on Climate Change

 Human activities have directly increased the amount of carbon dioxide, methane and some other greenhouse gases.
 These increases can be through the burning of fossil fuels such as oil and coal, and changes in land use such as chopping down forests for cattle grazing.

 "The science is unequivocal that humans are the cause of global warming, and major changes are already being observed: global mean warming is 0.8°C above pre industrial levels; oceans have warmed by 0.09°C since the 1950s and are acidifying; sea levels rose by about 20 cm since pre-industrial times and are now rising at 3.2 cm per decade; an exceptional number of extreme heat waves occurred in the last decade; major food crop growing areas are increasingly affected by drought."

 Observed Changes to the Climate System

 The effects of greenhouse gas emission–induced change on the climate system, reported by IPCC’s Fourth Assessment Report (AR4) in 2007, have continued to intensify, more or less unabated:

-The concentration of the main greenhouse gas, carbon dioxide (CO2), has continued to increase from its preindustrial concentration of approximately 278 parts per million (ppm) to over 391 ppm in September 2012, with the rate of rise now at 1.8 ppm per year.
+The concentration of the main greenhouse gas, carbon dioxide (CO2), has increased by 40% from its preindustrial concentration of approximately 278 parts per million (ppm) to 391 ppm in 2013.

 Global mean temperature has continued to increase and is now about 0.8°C above preindustrial levels.